 Global X Green Building ETF (GRNR)

-Global X Green Building ETF (GRNR) with AI Score 44/100 (Weak).
+Global X Green Building ETF (GRNR) trades at $22.83 with AI Score 44/100 (Grade C).
 Global X Green Building ETF (GRNR) focuses on investments in companies poised to benefit from the increasing demand for environmentally friendly buildings.
-Market cap: 0, Sector: Financial services.
+Sector: Financial services.

 Global X Green Building ETF (GRNR) provides targeted exposure to companies involved in the green building sector, focusing on those that contribute to reducing environmental impacts through innovative building designs and technologies.
 The fund operates as a non-diversified entity within the broader financial services industry, aiming to capitalize on the growing demand for sustainable building solutions.